jasmineuchil/MongoPython/README.md

 To install pymongo in your Openshift system, make sure you have installed python3 (along with PIP) and then `import pymongo`

+## Performing CRUD operations : Working With Databases, Collections, and Documents

+Now let's perform CRUD operation by creating a sample data of random 100 business reviews and giving ratings randomly.
-Run python script `pythoncode.py` which will create a sample data
+To establish a connection to a database, we need to create a MongoClient instance and then we create a database and collections and then feed a data into it by running python script `create.py` which will create a sample data

 To validate, login to the container
 ```